 Public transport in Milan

 Milan is a large city with about 1.4 million inhabitants and there is a large public transport network that many people use.

 Metro, tram & bus

 As one of the few cities in Italy, Milan has an excellent metro network, with which you can actually get to many places very easily.
 The metro is also the fastest form of public transport.
 In addition, there are a lot of trams and buses that you can take.
-I always look for the timetable on Google Maps , but in practice there will be every few minutes a metro or tram passes by.
+I always look for the timetable on Google Maps, but usually, there’s a metro or tram every couple of minutes.
 You can buy a ticket (€ 2 for 90 minutes) at one of the machines at the metro station or via the app (even easier!)
 ATM Milano .

 Travel by train in Italy

 Do you want to make day trips from Milan?
 That is very easy to do by train.
 There are several stations in Milan and Milano Centrale and Milano Porta Garibaldi stations are closest to the center.
-The easiest way to buy a ticket online is on the Trenitalia website , you will immediately receive an e-ticket in your mailbox.
+The easiest way to buy a ticket online is on the Italia Rail website, you will immediately receive an e-ticket in your mailbox.
 Please note that there are different types of trains and each has its own prices and tickets.
 So make sure that you board the right train (at the right time).

 Of course, you can also buy a ticket at one of the machines at the station.
 Make sure to validate the ticket by inserting it into one of the yellow machines on the platform.
 They don’t all work correctly, so make sure it has a date stamp on it.

 What is the best time to travel to Milan?